burlachenkok/exploring-python3/python3-note.md

   for i in iterable: smth(i)
   ```

-  For your types to provide the ability to use these built-in functions you should define:
+  For your types to provide the ability to use these built-in functions, you should define:
     ```python
     def __iter__(self)
     def __next__(self)